codeship/codeship-go/README.md

 This project follows Codeship's [Go best practices](https://github.com/codeship/go-best-practices).
 Please review them and make sure your PR follows the guidelines laid out before submitting.

+Everyone interacting in the project and its sub-projects' codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md).

 ### Setup

 This project uses [dep](https://github.com/golang/dep) for dependency management.